Welcome to Step Up AT!

 What is Assistive Technology (AT)?
 AT is any tool or adaptation to help a child do something he or she could not do without.
 AT can be anything physical (ex: popsicle sticks taped in a book to turn the pages, switches, buttons) or electronic (such as an iPad, AAC app, or e-book) that helps a child engage in learning.
 You may already be using assistive technology without even realizing it.

-As an iterative program, we invite the collaboration and expertise of research and policy experts in the expansion and refinement of AT education.
+Step Up AT is always evolving, and we welcome the collaboration and expertise of research and policy leaders to continually refine and expand AT education.

 Learn more about Step Up AT when you listen to our Podcast!